pdemeulenaer/cicd-databricks-github/README.md

 # cicd-databricks-github

-This repo is built on top of the cicd-templates (https://github.com/databrickslabs/cicd-templates) from DatabricksLabs, generated via cookiecutter using an AWS platform context with Github Actions as CICD engine.
+This repo is built on top of the cicd-templates from DatabricksLabs (https://github.com/databrickslabs/cicd-templates), generated via cookiecutter using an AWS platform context with Github Actions as CICD engine.

 ## The CI/CD procedure: